-How Baby Boomers have Changed the World of Technology for Seniors
+How Baby Boomers Have Changed the World of Technology for Seniors

 Many who grew up in that period believed in love and peace.
 They spoke passionately about taking better care of the environment.
-The Baby Boomers have never fit into the molds that society sets for each generation.
+The baby boomers have never fit into the molds that society set for each generation.
 They were always free thinkers and peace lovers.

-These facts may be strongly connected with why this generation have been more willing and accepting of technological advancements.
+These facts may be strongly connected with why this generation has been more willing and accepting of technological advancements.

 The Future of Seniors and Technology

 According to the American Medical Student Association, the Baby Boomer population will increase by 73 percent over the next decade.
 One in five Americans will be classified as a “senior.”
 This makes the drive to create new in-home care advancements even more crucial.

 This type of technology is perfect for someone who is disabled and finds it difficult or even painful to get dressed and go out.
 There’s a definite saving in time and money.
 But there are many other considerations.